 On April 24, the Canadians were gassed.

 - Canadian medical officer John McCrae was inspired to write his famous poem “In Flanders Fields” after a friend was killed in the battle.
-The poem is the reason poppies are a symbol of remembrance on Memorial Day.
+The poem is why poppies are a symbol of remembrance on Memorial Day.

 The Canadians had nearly 6,000 casualties in their first major engagement of the war.